Anerco/create-react-component/README.md

-# CREATE-REACT-COMPONENT
+# CREATE-REACT-COMPONENT-WITH-CSS

-### Generatos directory for React component
+### Generate directory for React component

-Filled with starter template, has options for **Pure** and **Functional** components
+Filled with starter template, has options for **Pure**  components

 In the end you get a directory that looks like this:

 ```
 -ComponentFolder/
 ---Component.jsx
----Component.sass
----Component.test.jsx
----package.json
+---Component.css
+---index.js
 ```